yasirroni/neural_prophet/docs/html/_sources/hyperparameter-selection.md.txt

 ## Model Training Related Parameters
 NeuralProphet is fit with stochastic gradient descent - more precisely, with an AdamW optimizer and a One-Cycle policy.
 If the parameter `learning_rate` is not specified, a learning rate range test is conducted to determine the optimal learning rate.
-The `epochs` and the `loss_func` are two other parameters that directly affect the model training process.
+The `epochs`, `loss_func` and `optimizer` are other parameters that directly affect the model training process.
-If not defined, both are automatically set based on the dataset size.
+If not defined, `epochs`and `loss_func` are automatically set based on the dataset size.
 They are set in a manner that controls the total number training steps to be around 1000 to 4000.
+NeuralProphet offers to set two different values for `optimizer`, namely `AdamW` and `SDG` (stochastic gradient decsent).

 If it looks like the model is overfitting to the training data (the live loss plot can be useful hereby), you can reduce `epochs`  and `learning_rate`, and potentially increase the `batch_size`.